istio/istio.io/content/en/docs/setup/install/multicluster/shared-vpn/index.md

 * Helm **2.10 or newer**.
 The use of Tiller is optional.

-This guide describes how to install a multicluster Istio topology using the manifests and Helm charts provided within the Istio repository.
+This guide describes how to install a multi-cluster Istio topology using the manifests and Helm charts provided within the Istio repository.

 ## Deploy the local control plane